adrianjhpc/cirrus-website/access/index.md

 If you are working at a Scottish institution you can get access to Cirrus for your research - either on a trial basis to test the service for your research or on a larger scale for the use of Cirrus in a research programme.
 There is no restriction on research area remit for Scottish academic access.
-For both trial and larger access, applicants should use the the same technical assessment form.
+For both trial and larger access, applicants should use the the same Scottish technical assessment form.
 For more information see the [Scottish Academic Access page](scottish.html).

+**Note:** If you working at a Scottish institution and wish to include Cirrus access on a Grant proposal, you should use the [Grant Access process](grant.html) rather than the Scottish Academic Access route.

 ### Other grant awarding bodies and researchers outside the UK